About Us

 Family Owned Orchard

 Appleland, LLC is a family-owned apple orchard, spanning three generations of the Espantman lineage.
 The orchard continues to be a family run business.
 George and Kaye (first generation) still like to be involved in the business.
-George enjoys interacting with customers at the market and Kaye helps with the paperwork.

 For more than twenty years, the field and wholesale operations were managed by their son-in-law, Edwin Bares.
 Two of Edwin’s sons, Nick and Jacob Bares, became part owners of the orchard in 2017, creating Appleland, LLC. and carrying on the family tradition for a third generation.